 - Do “lifestyle” cardio like walking, cycling etc. This is low intensity cardio, that doesn’t activate endurance pathways nor does it steal from recovery, while it at the same time help burn more calories.
 This is also great for health, in fact, it’s been shown that you should walk at least 10.000 steps per day to stay healthy.

-- Do 1 max 2 sessions of HIIT or alike.
+- Do 1, max 2 sessions of HIIT or alike per week.
 I recommend 8-12 minute intervals.
 Cardio workouts like this is very similar to pump training with weights, and it promotes muscle growth.
-However, doing to much of it and you will overtax your capacity to recovery.
+However, doing too much of it and you will overtax your capacity to recovery.

 Here’s a Great Skinny Fat Workout Plan